civican/legisinfo/42-1/bills/C-59/bill_text.md

 Whereas it is essential, to discharge that responsibility, for Canada to have a civilian intelligence service;

-And whereas it is important that the civilian intelligence service perform its duties and functions in accordance with the rule of law and in a manner that respects the `Canadian Charter of Rights and Freedoms`;
+Whereas it is important that the civilian intelligence service perform its duties and functions in accord­ance with the rule of law and in a manner that respects the `Canadian Charter of Rights and Freedoms`;

+And whereas the Government of Canada, by carrying out its national security and information activities in a manner that respects rights and freedoms, encourages the international community to do the same;

 ### Section 93